5Sigma/codex/docs/index.md

 modification.
 In order to do this, it is very opinionated by default.
 However, almost all parts of the system can be ejected from defaults and overwritten.
-This gives the ability to setup quickly with a sane, and recommended, configuration; or reconfigure everything to suite additional needs.
+This gives the ability to setup quickly with a sane, and recommended, configuration; or reconfigure everything to suit additional needs.

 # Philosophy